Rangpur Division: Climate

 Rangpur Division has a warm and temperate climate.

 The division experiences more rainfall in the summer than in winter, with an annual rainfall of 2498 mm.
 The average temperature in Rangpur is 24.3 °C, with the highest temperatures typically occurring in August and the coldest in January.

 Summer lasts from June to September, with the heaviest rainfall in June (522 mm) and the least in December (6 mm).

 September sees the highest relative humidity (50.41%), while March has the lowest.
-The month with the most rainfall is July, and the least are December and January.

 March also has the highest sunshine hours, with an average of 9.51 hours per day, while January has the least (8.04 hours).
 The total annual sunshine in Rangpur is around 2802.78 hours, averaging 233.56 hours per month.